-Lemma A.3.
+Lemma 3.
 A train can advance in depth 5.

 Proof.
 Suppose we want to move a train of length l towards some vertex r.
 We define the head of a train as the token on the vertex closest to r, and the tail as the token on the vertex furthest from r.
-Consider the path subgraph spanned by the vertices the train lies on as well
+Consider the path subgraph spanned by the vertices the train lies on as well as the vertices of the shortest path from the head to r.
+Let the tail lie on vertex 0, and head lie at vertex l - 1.
+We use Algorithm 1 to advance the train such that after 5 time steps, the tail of the train is at vertex 1 and the head at l.
+This procedure is depicted in Fig. 6.

-Algorithm A.1: Advance a train
+ALGORITHM 1.
+Advance a train.